Your garden maintenance checklist

 ☐ Clear out fallen branches, leaves, and other debris

-Remove dead plants and fallen leaves and branches.
-Clear out your garden, especially after strong winds or a storm.
+Debris can appear at any time.
+If you want to keep your garden spick and span, always remove dead plants and fallen leaves and branches.
+Clean out your garden, especially after strong winds or a storm.
 You can gather the debris into a compost pile.
+However, make sure to remove plants that died due to disease, as these can infect your garden.

 ☐ Prune and trim your plants regularly